Multi Collagen Protein: The Superhero with multiple powers

 - Flavored Collagen (note: our flavored collagen power is multi collagen)

 If your head is already spinning, you may want to check out the best way to take collagen where we explore the various forms (food, powder, capsules, etc.) and compare each.
-Or, start with the basics: What is collagen?

 If you’re still with us, great, let’s define multi collagen protein.